 Another way to reduce brute force attacks is to use a CAPTCHA based verification for every login attempt.
-The user is asked to enter alphabets or solve a simple puzzle to verify his authenticity.
-To a small extent, this could hamper the usability and accessibility of the website but as the popular saying goes: better safe than sorry!
-MalCare Firewall offers CAPTCHA based protection where the hacker bots are locked out 3 consecutive failed login attempts.
+Then the user must enter alphabets or solve a simple puzzle to verify his authenticity.
+To a small extent, this could hamper the usability and accessibility of the website.
+But as the popular saying goes: better safe than sorry!
+MalCare Website Firewall offers CAPTCHA based protection where the system locks out hacker bots after 3 consecutive failed login attempts.

-As we have mentioned in the past, WordPress is vulnerable to cyber attacks if its security is not prioritized.
-Using these security measures you can prevent brute force attacks and ensure that your website remains up and running.
+WordPress is vulnerable to cyber attacks hence security should be a priority.
+Using these security measures can help in stopping brute force attacks while also ensuring that your website remains up and running.